-Football fan makes 440 mile trip to games
+Football fan makes 440-mile trip to games

-Hemel Hempstead Town fan makes 440 mile trip to games
+Hemel Hempstead Town fan makes 440-mile trip to games

-A partially-sighted football fan who makes a 440 mile round trip with his guide dog to nearly every home game has been given a free season ticket.
+A partially-sighted football fan who makes a 440-mile round trip with his guide dog to nearly every home game has been given a free season ticket.

 Colin Perreira, 22, travels on the train from Plymouth to Hertfordshire to see non-league Hemel Hempstead Town.